rugbyprof/hhh-comms-app/requirements/customer_notes.md

 ### USER ACCOUNT DATA FIELDS

-- They asked for the following data fields be captured with each account.
+- Data fields be captured with each user account.
 - Some of this data will only be visible to administrator / dispatcher security levels only.
-- Other data may be visible to fellow volunteer security levels, TBD).
+- Other data may be visible to fellow volunteers
+- security levels, TBD
 - We placeholdered 3 more fields to give 16 fields total.
+- **Fields**
   - Name
   - Address
   - Email Address